 1. Key cards and key fobs

-If you’ve ever stayed in a hotel, then you probably used a key card to get into your room.
+If you’ve ever stayed in a hotel, you probably used a key card to get into your room.
 Key card and key fob systems for apartments were among the first to replace the traditional key.

 Here’s how key card and fob systems are used in apartment buildings: